-At Good Intent, we believe that how we spend our money has an extraordinary ability to impact our world for the better.
-And we’ve been reminded in the last few weeks that so many others share these beliefs.
+At Way of Being, we believe that how we spend our money has an extraordinary ability to impact our world for the better.
+And we’ve been reminded in the last couple of years that so many others share these beliefs.
 We have seen countless campaigns to support Black-owned businesses, and lists of Black-owned brands are flooding our social media feeds.
 While many of us are encouraged by this evolving urgency to spend our dollars more intentionally, we know that sustaining these habits will require us to spend some time sitting with WHY it’s so important.

 Consumer power is, well… powerful.